Texas Caviar (aka Cowboy Caviar)

 Tips for Storing

-- Stir before serving.ย Beans tend to settle.
-A quick toss redistributes the vinaigrette and freshens the texture.
+- Stir before serving leftovers.
+The vinaigrette settles to the bottom as it sits.
+A quick toss redistributes everything and refreshes the texture.

-- Refresh with lime.ย If the salad tastes flat after a couple of days, squeeze in a little extra lime juice and a pinch of salt to revive its brightness.
+- Revive with a squeeze of lime.
+If the salad tastes a little flat after a day or two, a fresh squeeze of lime juice and a small pinch of kosher salt will bring the brightness right back.

 Texas Caviar Recipe